 The International Feeling

 Manchester has been voted as one of the world’s best international student cities.
 The diversity, inclusiveness and metropolitan feel have all contributed to the ranking.
-MSc International Human Resource Management and Comparative Industrial Relations student, Gonzalo Constellanos Romallo, commented: “Manchester is a city that combines the best of the old world with the advantages of modern life.
+MSc Innovation Management & Entrepreneurship student, Gonzalo Castellanos Ramallo, commented: “Manchester is a city that combines the best of the old world with the advantages of modern life.
 I was impressed with how intercultural the city is.”
 The food and drink of the celebrated ‘Curry Mile’ is another contributing factor to Manchester’s international appeal.
 MSc Business Analysis and Strategic Management student, Tommaso Viaro agrees: “It is easy to meet friendly people from everywhere in the world and share splendid moments with them.”

 Events and Music